raspberrypilearning/next-customer-please/en/step_5.md

 </div>

-You can 'See Inside' the example projects to look at how they work.
+You can 'See inside' the example projects to look at how they work.

 Example projects:
 **Fresh Space Fruit**: [See inside](https://scratch.mit.edu/projects/528696418/editor){:target="_blank"}